vgauther/send-basic-mail-in-ruby-with-pony/README.md

 ruby mail_sender.rb
 ```

-Based on a code wrote by yumminhuang.
+Based on code wrote by yumminhuang.